kckenneth/Spark/setup.md

 # $SPARK_HOME/bin/run-example SparkPi
 ```

-#### Question 1: What value of PI to you get?
+#### Question 1: What value of PI do you get?
 Why is the value not "exact"?
 For a hint, see `$SPARK_HOME/examples/src/main/python/pi.py`

 ```
 Pi is roughly 3.1411357056785283